tasneemkoushar/talawa-docs/docs/talawa-api-docs/resolvers/Mutation/removeEventVolunteer/variables/removeEventVolunteer.md

 ## Remarks

 The following checks are done:
-1. If the current user exists
+1. If the user exists.
-2. If the Event volunteer to be removed exists.
+2. If the Event Volunteer exists.
-3. If the current user is leader of the corresponding event volunteer group.
+3. Remove the Event Volunteer from their groups and delete the volunteer.
+4. Delete the volunteer and their memberships in a single operation.

 ## Returns